KonstBet/did-self-riot-os/README.md

 # Method did:self for the RIOT OS
 ## Introduction
 Decentralized Identifiers for the Internet of Things.
-Implementation of the method did:self on RIOT OS.
-Includes gateway proxy on python.
 Use of CoAP Protocol for IoT.
 ## About
 Implementation of method did:self on RIOT OS.
 Written in C programming language.